Auckland Transport (AT) has developed improvements for pedestrians, people on bikes, and bus users on 4 routes in the wider Grey Lynn area.

 - View the map of the 4 routes

-The project is comprised of various improvements for pedestrians, people on bikes and bus users across 4 routes around the Grey Lynn area.
-Find the feedback results for each route:
+The overall project is comprised of various improvements for pedestrians, people on bikes and bus users across 4 routes around the Grey Lynn area.
+Routes 1 (Surrey Crescent to Garnet Road) and 2 (Richmond Road) are part of the Waitemata Safe Routes programme.

 Route 3: Greenways Route